Grading system in Canada: Ontario, Alberta, Quebec, Nova Scotia, Saskatchewan and British Columbia

 PStudent has passed, but no grade available

-In addition to traditional letter or percentage grades, many schools in British Columbia also use a proficiency scale to evaluate student progress.
-This scale assesses a student's performance based on four levels of proficiency: emerging, developing, proficient, and extending.
-This allows educators to provide detailed feedback to students and parents about areas where a student may need additional support or enrichment.
+Many schools in British Columbia also use a proficiency scale.
+It assesses a student's performance based on four levels of proficiency: emerging, developing, proficient, and extending.
+This allows educators to provide detailed feedback to students and parents about areas where a student may need additional support.

 3. Grading system in Ontario